 Along with the rush, the person using heroin usually has a warm flushing of the skin, small pupils, watery eyes, runny nose, dry mouth, and a heavy feeling in the arms and legs.
 Heroin may also cause nausea, vomiting, and severe itching.
 Soon after the rush, the person feels drowsy and very relaxed.
 Breathing and heart rate slow, thinking becomes cloudy, and the person may fall into a state like a trance that can last 4 to 6 hours.

 Heroin is often used along with other drugs, especially cocaine and alcohol.
 Some people snort alternate lines of heroin and cocaine, which is called crisscrossing.
 Or they may inject it with another drug (speedball).

 With repeated use, heroin causes the person to need higher and higher doses of the drug to get the same effect (tolerance).
 It also causes the person’s body to need the drug to function (physical dependence), which leads to withdrawal symptoms within a few hours if the person stops using it.
 Physical and psychological dependence can develop within a few weeks if the drug is used daily.

 Several health problems can develop with heroin abuse, including:

 - Bacterial infections of the blood vessels and heart valves.

 - Lung problems, such as pneumonia and tuberculosis, from poor health.

 - Hepatitis B and C, HIV, and other diseases, if using shared injection equipment or fluids.

-Heroin can be detected in the urine for up to 24 hours and in blood for as long as 48 to 72 hours after use.
+Heroin can be detected in the urine for up to 24 hours.
+And also in blood for as long as 48 to 72 hours after use.

 If you are worried that you or someone you know will take too much heroin, talk to your doctor about a naloxone rescue kit.
 A kit can help, and even save your life, if you take too much heroin.